Unusual things to do in Hong Kong

 So, here are my suggestions on how to add an extra slice of adventure to a trip to this bewildering city.

 Without further ado, here are 7 unusual things to do while you’re in Hong Kong.

 For all its blitz and bling factor, Hong Kong has one of the greatest urban hiking tracks in the world.
 Once named the ‘best urban hike’ in Asia by TIME magazine, the Dragon’s Back reveals smoke, fire, drama and the divine.
 Well, OK: mist, clear green paths, the sight of the South China Sea, Stanley and more.
 You can drop in and out of the sections and cheat to catch a bus home but to do the whole hike, leave yourself a whole day – and take food and water with you.

 Once the residence and office of the commander of the British Forces in Hong Kong, Flagstaff House now houses a different segment of history.
 As a branch of the Hong Kong Museum of Art, it displays a collection of antique Chinese teaware behind the white painted facade of colonial Hong Kong.
 This includes the world’s oldest known surviving teapot.

 After looking at the things, it’s time for a taste as the Lock Cha Tea House next door.
-Sat at the heart of Admiralty, this is hardly an off the beaten track recommendation, but with its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.
+Sat at the heart of Admiralty, its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.

 Up on the 49th floor at Cafe Gray Deluxe, sip martinis and watch the taxis zip between ice-lit skyscrapers far, far below.
 Dining is even better, here, and it’s a cultural necessity to check out the white chocolate pannacotta with a cranberry compote.
 Ahem.